yalexand/ALYtools/README.md

 ALYtools applications require at least Matlab 2018a and Toolboxes, and Icy (http://icy.bioimageanalysis.org/).
 They can be run under Windows 10, Mac OSX, and RedHat and CentOS linux.
 ## Hardware
-Hardware requirements depend on "Problem", but in most cases average 2020-ish desktop specs suffice.
+Hardware requirements depend on "Problem", but in most cases average desktop specs suffice.
 NVIDIA GPU may be optionally used.

 # Installation and Running

 Nothing specific is needed beyond "git clone" or equivalent option from GUI.
 To use Icy visualization, one needs installing Icy with 2 plugins: "matlabcommuncator" and "matlabxserver".
-Icy should be installed somewhere on C:\ in common folder (not "Program Files").
+Icy should be installed somewhere on C:\ in a folder with open r/w access.
 When first running under Win10, ALYtools tries to find Icy directory; that can take couple of minutes.
 In general, it is better to run Icy first for all software mentioned below.

 # Demo

-In the "TestData" directory, one can find collection of Demo images, - a folder for "Problem".
+"TestData" directory contains a collection of Demo images, - a folder per "Problem".
 Not all "Problems" are covered (some demand too many images).

 # CIDR Problem

 CIDR ("collagen induced DDR1 redistribution") is the texture characterization method reported in the article https://www.nature.com/articles/s41598-019-53176-4 Briefly, the algorithm counts average number of zero-crossings along random line profile on a segmented "patch" on the LF-subtracted texture image.
-"TestData" folder contains 2 images with different textures (rough and fine) acquired with SIM microscopy.
+"TestData" CIDR folder contains 2 images with different textures (rough and fine) acquired with SIM microscopy.
 Demo is run with default ALYtools options.

 # ic_OPTtools